 The Ultimate Roof Tent Buyers Guide

-It has become commonplace in NZ for budget specification roof tents to be incorrectly marketed as if offering premium performance, or as if designed in, or uniquely for, NZ conditions.
+It has become commonplace in NZ for at best mid level specification roof tents to be incorrectly marketed as if offering premium performance, or as if designed in, or uniquely for, NZ conditions.
 None are.

-For those with a limited budget there is certainly a place for lower spec Chinese origin roof tents, when fairly priced.
+For those with a limited budget there is certainly a place for lower spec roof tents, when fairly priced.
 Unfortunately it's buyers spending over $4,000 that are at greatest risk of disappointment.
-We're seeing roof tents priced above $5,000 in NZ that in reality are still a budget spec product, only now with a local brand name on it.
-Don't realise too late that for that level of spend, or just a little more, you could have had the kind of performance, comfort & lifetime our premium world brand roof tents offer.
+We're seeing roof tents priced above $5,000 in NZ that in reality are still a lower spec product, only now with a local brand name on it.
+Don't realise too late that for just a little more spend you could have had the kind of performance, comfort & lifetime our premium world brand roof tents offer.

 Why trust this roof tent buyers guide?